222093271/sit323-sit737-2025-prac6p/README.md

 The objective of this task is to design and deploy a simple containerized Node.js web application onto a Kubernetes cluster.
 Kubernetes, often referred to as "K8s," is an open-source platform that automates the deployment, scaling, and operation of application containers.
 In this task, we leverage Kubernetes as a container orchestration platform to run our Node.js application efficiently and reliably.

-To begin with, we utilize an existing Node.js application developed in a previous task (Task 5.1P), which serves static files using Express.js.
+To begin with, we utilise an existing Node.js application developed in a previous task (Task 5.1P), which serves static files using Express.js.
 This application is then containerized using Docker and built into a Docker image named my-themed-web-app.
 We ensure that the container is healthy and ready to serve traffic by integrating health checks in the docker-compose.yml configuration.
 After testing the container locally, we proceed to set up a local Kubernetes cluster using Docker Desktop, enabling Kubernetes functionality for development purposes.

 Subsequently, we write Kubernetes deployment and service configuration files (deployment.yaml and service.yaml) to define how the containerized application should be deployed and accessed.
 Finally, we push all project files, including source code, Dockerfiles, Kubernetes YAML files, and documentation, to a GitHub repository for evaluation.